 With the help of a map and an information package you will cycle around the largest Dutch lake, the IJsselmeer.
 You will get to know many towns that were once situated at this former inland sea Zuiderzee.

-Your holiday starts in Hoorn, where you dine in the old harbour overviewing the traditional sailing ships.
+Your bicycle holiday in the Netherlands starts in Hoorn, where you dine in the old harbour overviewing the traditional sailing ships.
 You cycle along the coastline of the IJsselmeer in direction ofEnkhuizen and from here you take the ferry across the IJsselmeer to Stavoren in the province of Friesland.
 The wide Frisian landscape surrounds you while cycling to the village of Rijs where you will stay overnight.

 The town of Lemmer demonstrates an atmosphere of boats and water.
 The itinerary passes the Tjeukemeer, goes through rural villages and ends in Ossenzijl.
 The hotel is situated in national park De Weerribben a unique marshland.
 Because of the many small canals and waterways Giethoorn is often called ‘The Venice of the North’.
 It is worthwhile to make a canal cruise with a ‘punter’.